School of Medicine and UVA Programs

 The Research and Development Program

 This program provides a limited number of small ($10K – $30K) research awards as seed money for new projects, development of new methods or reagents, or to enter a new area of research.
 Announcements are made to all faculty; there are usually two grant cycles per year.
-See both the application form and instructions for completing the application (current deadline: March 18, 2016).
+See both the application form and instructions for completing the application (most recent deadline: March 18, 2016).

 SOM Department and Center funding programs